TThe struggle of friendship vs relationship

 What does this all mean?

 If all of this sounds overwhelming to you, don’t fret!
-We are going to deal with this step-by-step and provide real-life friendship vs relationship examples in the next section.
+We will address this step by step and provide real-life examples of friendship vs. a relationship in the next section.

-Do you have to choose between friendship or relationship?
+Do you have to choose between friendship and a relationship?

 For clarification purposes, we will further break friendship vs relationship into smaller categories:

-We will define, compare, and evaluate all of the above types of relationships in order to make informed decisions that lead to the ideal social life, creating lasting harmony for you and your loved ones.
+We will define, compare, and evaluate all the above types of relationships to make informed decisions that lead to the ideal social life, creating lasting harmony for you and your loved ones.

-A short term friend is not someone you have not known for long, no. It is someone you do not really feel a strong connection to, and therefore the possibility of staying in touch for a long time, let alone forever, is quite slim.
+A short-term friend is not someone you feel a strong connection to, so staying in touch for long, let alone forever, is unlikely.

-It starts being hamrful when you put ”fun” above someone who probably needs it as much as you do, your long term partner.
+It becomes harmful when you prioritize ‘fun’ over your long-term partner, who needs it as much as you do.
 Your attitude is wrong.
-You are sacrificing your stable, long term relationship for something as fickle as fun with ”a friend” who does not really have your best interest in mind.
+You’re sacrificing a stable relationship for fickle fun with a friend who doesn’t have your best interests in mind.

-If the significant other is significant enough to be worthy of your trust and long-lasting commitment, introduce him or her to your long term friend as soon as possible.
-Make the people you care about feel they are part of a family, not part of some twisted contest in which they are vying for your attention.
-Otherwise, the outcome will be the same – losing your friendship, relationship, or both.
+If your significant other is worthy of your trust and commitment, introduce them to your long-term friend promptly.
+Show those you care about that they are part of a family, not competing for your attention.
+Otherwise, you risk losing your friendship, relationship, or both.

 Opposite sex friendship vs relationship

 Assuming you are a male and straight like the author of this article, it is safe to say that not all friendships threaten the stability of relationships equally.
-The case cannot be vice versa because a female friend or male friend will not feel jealous if you are seeing a potential partner – again, as long as the potential partner does not ask you, for example, to stop seeing your long term female friend.
-The family approach stated in the previous section prevents friendship vs relationship disputes.
+The case cannot be vice versa because a female friend or male friend will not feel jealous if you are seeing a potential partner, again, as long as the potential partner does not ask you, for example, to stop seeing your long-term female friend.
+The family approach outlined in the previous section prevents disputes over friendship versus relationship.

-Not to digress any further, under normal circumstances, making friends with opposite sex should not be a problem.
-However, it starts becoming a problem when you start taking your long term relationship for granted.
-How do you think it sounds when you often, maybe too often without you realizing it, go for a drink with an attractive female ”co-worker” instead of going to bed early with your partner?
+Not to digress any further, under normal circumstances, making friends with the opposite sex should not be a problem.
+However, it becomes a problem when you take your long-term relationship for granted.
+How do you think it sounds when you often, maybe too often, without you realising it, go for a drink with an attractive female ”co-worker” instead of going to bed early with your partner?
 Would it sound as bad if you did that with a male co-worker instead?

 Some righteous jealousy on your partner’s part is enough to make cracks in your serious relationship, but suspicion will shatter the whole window.

-When you have two loyal angels on both sides, you will be happier.
-Even better, if your long term friend has a significant other, the four of you can go on picnics, double dates, or other activities that cement the longevity of the beautiful family.
+With two loyal angels, you will be happier.
+If your longtime friend has a partner, the four of you can enjoy picnics, double dates, or other activities that strengthen your bond as a family.

 When misunderstandings arise, which is part and parcel of any type of relationship, always keep the window of communication between all of you open.
 Be honest and always open the door of vulnerability to your loved ones.
 Rest assured that they will not hurt you after you open up because, after all, they love you even while they are mad at you.